covertnine/c9-starter/readme.txt

 == Upgrade Notice ==

+= 2.2.1 =
+* This version fixes a font issue in the backend, and accommodates WordPress.org Theme Repo requirements.

 = 2.1.8 =
 * This version of the theme works with WordPress 5.5 and C9 Blocks 1.1.3